Navigation

 What foods should you avoid giving a child with an egg allergy?

-It’s important that you understand how strict your child’s diet needs to be.
 Your doctor and allergy specialist can help you to understand the type of egg your child needs to avoid.
 If your child has an egg allergy, they might be allergic to:

 How can I help my child with an egg allergy?

-As well as looking at labels, there are lots of other things you can do to make sure that your child stays safe.
+As well as looking at food labels, there are lots of other things you can do to make sure that your child stays safe.

 • Tell restaurant staff that your child has an egg allergy when you’re eating out or ordering takeaway food.
+By law, businesses that sell food are required to provide information if they use certain allergens as ingredients – including eggs.

 • Check your supermarket’s website.
 They usually have a list of products that they stock that don’t include egg.